DISCLAIMER: BELOW ARE REPRESENTATIVE SETTLEMENTS AND VERDICTS. PLEASE NOTE THAT EVERY CASE IS DIFFERENT.

 Railroad worker’s occupation: Trainman

-Nature of injury: The trainman slipped from a hopper car that was covered with kaolin clay.
+The trainman slipped from a hopper car that was covered with kaolin clay.
 He suffered permanent back injuries.
-NS only offered $150,000 to settle before trial.
+NS only offered $150,000 to settle before the trial.
 During the trial, the Railroad raised its offer to $350,000.
-Following a three day trial, the jury deliberated for less than thirty minutes before returning this nearly $2 million award.
+Following a three-day trial, the jury deliberated for less than thirty minutes before returning this nearly $2 million award.

 NOTE:

-Many of these million dollar jury verdicts focused on personal injuries to a railroad worker’s lower back, knee, neck, etc. but many workers are stricken with life-threatening illnesses like lung cancer and the incurable mesothelioma due to asbestos exposure while working for a railroad.
-If you’re looking for case results, including both multi-million dollar verdicts and settlements, related to railroad-related cancers, take a moment to look over this page.
+Many of these million-dollar jury verdicts focused on personal injuries to a railroad worker’s lower back, knee, neck, etc. Still, many workers are stricken with life-threatening illnesses like lung cancer and incurable mesothelioma due to asbestos exposure while working for a railroad.
+If you’re looking for case results, including multi-million dollar verdicts and settlements related to railroad-related cancers, take a moment to look over this page.